AditechGH/ngx-smart-forms/README.md

 For more details, see the full [README](./libs/smart-error-display/README.md).

+### @ngx-smart-forms/smart-file-upload

+The `@ngx-smart-forms/smart-file-upload` is an Angular component that simplifies file uploading in forms.
+It provides a customizable file upload interface with support for file previews, validation, drag-and-drop functionality, and customizable themes.

+- Key Features:
+  - Supports drag-and-drop file uploads.
+  - Validates file types, sizes, and image dimensions.
+  - Offers customizable previews and lazy loading for images.
+  - Fully customizable styles and themes (light, dark, custom).
+  - Works seamlessly with Angular reactive and template-driven forms.

+For more details, see the full [README](./libs/smart-file-upload/README.md).

 ## Getting Started

 This section explains how to get started with the ngx-smart-forms libraries in your Angular projects.